cybercongress/go-cyber/README.md

 0. The network has a desirable network bandwidth (max bandwidth).
 1. An agent's bandwidth is proportional to the stake that he owns against the total network supply.
 2. Linking and other chain operations consume bandwidth.
-3. It takes 24 hours for a full recovery of an agent's bandwidth.
+3. It takes RecoveryPeriod blocks for a full recovery of an agent's bandwidth.
 4. The network gives a discount of up to 100X of the operational costs for incentivized loads.
 ```